Saur0pony/NFA_TandemRepeatsDetector/README.md

 ## Versioning

-This is th 5th version of the algorythm.
+This is the 5th version of the algorithm.
-It take a pattern and search all tandem repeats with this pattern.
-Each tandem repeat is repetition of the same pattern side to side.
+It takes a pattern and search all tandem repeats with this pattern.
+Each tandem repeat is a repetition of the same pattern side to side.
-It take a k value of maximal error allowed in 1 pattern.
+It takes a k value of maximal error allowed in 1 pattern.

 ## Authors